-As we enter into the 2020 CSA Season and continue selling our produce at local farmers markets, we want to reassure you, our valued community members, that at Transplanting Traditions we are doing everything we can to maintain the health and safety of our farmers, our customers and our community at large.
-Though we have limited capacity, we are doing our best to respond quickly and effectively to the rapidly evolving COVID-19 situation.
+As we enter into the 2023 CSA Season and continue selling our produce at local farmers markets, we want to reassure you, our valued community members, that at Transplanting Traditions we are doing everything we can to maintain the health and safety of our farmers, our customers and our community at large.

 Key Steps TTCF Staff and Farmers are taking:

-If a CSA farmer, anyone in their household, or anyone they have been in contact with demonstrates symptoms of COVID-19, that farmer’s CSA shares may be paused for two to four weeks if the other farmers do not have the capacity to fulfill those shares.
+- If a CSA farmer, anyone in their household, or anyone they have been in contact with demonstrates symptoms of coronavirus, that farmer’s CSA shares may be paused for two to four weeks if the other CSA farmers do not have the capacity to fulfill those shares.
 CSA members will be notified immediately, and TTCF staff will conduct an ongoing evaluation of next steps.

-We wish our customers and everyone in our surrounding community good health and peace during these uncertain times.
+We wish our customers and everyone in our surrounding community good health and thank you all for your continued support.